tung/ruggrogue/book/items.md

 The player presses the 'i' key to bring up the inventory menu.
 This is the biggest and most advanced of the menus, represented as the `InventoryMode` in the `src/modes/inventory.rs` file.
-It shows the player's currently equipped weapon and armor in a small section at the top, with a larger inventory listing beneath it.
+It shows the player's currently-equipped weapon and armor in a small section at the top, with a larger inventory listing beneath it.
 There's also an option to sort the inventory, which sorts inventory items according to hard-coded criteria.

 If an inventory item is selected, an *inventory action menu* is presented for it; a similar *equipment action menu* is presented if an equipped item is selected.